 Revenue.
 Revenue increased \$42.0 million, or 32.2%, to \$172.6 million for the fiscal year ended December 30, 2012 compared to \$130.6 million for the fiscal year ended December 25, 2011.
 The Company's fiscal year 2012 included 53 weeks compared to 52 weeks in fiscal year 2011.
 Revenues in fiscal year 2012 attributed to the extra week totaled approximately \$3.3 million.
 Excluding the extra week, the increase in sales was primarily driven by \$36.9 million in incremental revenue from an additional 446 operating weeks provided by 16 new restaurants opened during and subsequent to fiscal year 2011.
 Comparable restaurant sales increased 2.8% during the year for the 52-week period ended December 23, 2012 compared to the 52-week period ended December 25, 2011.
-Comparable restaurant sales were positively impacted by an extra 1.5 operating days in fiscal 2012 as a result of the Company's restaurant closing schedule on Christmas Day during the 52-week period of 2011.
-Excluding the impact of the extra 1.5 days, comparable restaurant sales increase 1 average check and a 0.8% increase in average weekly customers.
+Comparable restaurant sales were positively impacted by an extra 1.5 operating days in fiscal 2012 as a result of the Company's restaurant closing schedule on Christmas Eve and Christmas Day during the 52-week period of 2011.
+Excluding the impact of the extra 1.5 days, comparable restaurant sales increased 2.2%, which was driven by a 1.4% increase in average check and a 0.8% increase in average weekly customers.
 Revenues from alcoholic beverages were approximately 19.2% of total revenues for fiscal 2012.